evanhockings/QuantumACES.jl/docs/src/public.md

 # Public API

-Documentation for the public API of `ACES.jl`.
+Documentation for the public API of `QuantumACES.jl`.

 See the Internal API section for documentation of the internal API.